JordyZomer/UAFinator/README.md

 - Check if the memory has been allocated again with a hook to allocation functions
 - Universal UAF detection
-- Check for double frees too
+- Check for double frees too (WIP)
+- Combat path exploration and path explosion
+- Generate testcases